Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 The options are as follows.
 Remember to prepend "DS" when using an option in a Query.

 * camera: Required for Config, optional for Query.
 The URL of the camera to read images from.
 For queries, defaults to the camera specified in the Config.
+* rtspConfig:
+    * rtsp_transport: Protocol to use for lower rtsp transport.
+This is ignored if the scheme for the camera is neither`rtsp` or `rtsps`.
+Default is `tcp`.

 The timestamp is captured immediately before the image is grabbed from the camera.
 The additional data is: